Next >> Costs

 IXC - Interexchange Carrier - a long distance company.

 LATA - Local Access and Transport Area.
-A local region of telephone use which is larger than the local calling area,
+A local region of telephone service which is typically larger than the

 POP - Point of Presence.
 An ISP term for a place where physical equipment is located.
 Remote POPs usually consist of a